shivansh-see-saw07/docGuard/README.md

 3. Select the organization to verify against
 4. Click "Verify Document"
 5. The system will:
-   - Generate the document hash
+   - Generate both SHA-256 hash (text hash) and p-hash (visual hash) of the uploaded document
-   - Query the blockchain to check if it's registered
+   - Query the blockchain to retrieve the stored hashes for comparison
+   - Compare text hashes for exact content match
+   - Calculate Hamming distance between the stored p-hash and uploaded document's p-hash to detect visual tampering
+   - Hamming distance measures the number of differing bits between hashes; a distance within the threshold indicates the document hasn't been visually tampered with
    - Display verification results instantly
 6. View the verification status:
-   - ✅ **Verified**: Document is registered and authentic
+   - ✅ **Verified**: Document text and visual content match the registered version (text hash matches AND Hamming distance is within acceptable threshold)
+   - ⚠️ **Tampered**: Document text matches but visual content shows significant alterations (text hash matches BUT Hamming distance exceeds threshold)
-   - ❌ **Not Verified**: Document is not found in the system
+   - ❌ **Not Verified**: Document is not found in the system or content has been altered

 ### Step 5: View Transaction History